Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 • The role of the IAEA and international safeguards in the nuclear nonproliferation regime

-• State-level safeguards analysis
+• State-level safeguards implementation

 • Case-study analyses of safeguards challenges